integer-net/magento2-regenerate-coupon-uses/README.md

 Regenerate coupon uses via command line so coupons cannot be used twice.

+This can be used  if the Message Queue consumer `sales.rule.update.coupon.usage` wasn't running successfully and coupon usages haven't been recorded.
+Make sure that the consumer runs again after this command has been executed.

 ## Installation

 1. Install it into your Magento 2 project with composer: